Blepharoplasty (Eyelid Surgery) in Tampa, FL and Atlanta, GA

 Surgery of the eyelids, also known as blepharoplasty, is frequently performed in conjunction with other facial procedures.
-Dr. Mang is a board-certified plastic surgeon who helps patients in the Tampa and St. Petersburg areas create a more youthful and bright-eyed appearance.
+Dr. Mang is a board-certified plastic surgeon who helps patients in Tampa and St. Petersburg, Florida, as well as Atlanta, Alpharetta, and the neighboring communities in Georgia create a more youthful and bright-eyed appearance.
 As people age, muscles weaken, skin stretches and fat accumulates around the eyes giving a tired and stressed look.

 The ideal candidates for this procedure are 35 and older, but if a loss of elasticity in the eye area is a hereditary trait, you may decide to have eyelid surgery at a younger age.
 An eyelid lift can give you a younger, firmer eye area by removing excess skin, fat and muscle.
 However, it cannot remove “crow’s feet,” eliminate dark circles, or lift sagging eyebrows.